Thousands of UK junior doctors stage longest strike in NHS history

-Senior staff have been drafted in to cover the junior doctors' absence - but countless appointments are set to be cancelled.

-Thousands of doctors are on strike in the UK - the start of a six-day walkout set to be the longest in the history of the state-funded National Health Service.
+Thousands of doctors are going on strike in the UK in a six-day walkout set to be the longest in the history of the state-funded health service (NHS).

-Julian Hartley, chief executive of healthcare managers' organisation NHS Providers, said the strike came at one of the toughest times of the year for the health service, “immediately after the Christmas and New Year period because of the pressures, the demands and of course we’ve got flu, we’ve got COVID, so there’s going to be an impact on patients that will be significant," he said.
+Julian Hartley, chief executive of healthcare managers' organisation NHS Providers, said the strike came at one of the toughest times of the year for the health service, “immediately after the Christmas and New Year period because of the pressures, the demands and of course we’ve got flu, we’ve got COVID, so there’s going to be an impact on patients that will be significant".

 The UK has endured a year of rolling strikes across the health sector as staff sought pay rises to offset the soaring cost of living.